Hotspot Shield Review: Quick Expert Summary

 Hotspot Shield also offers other features, including split-tunneling and a built-in speed test.

 Split-Tunneling (Smart VPN)

-Hotspot Shield’s split-tunneling feature is only available on Android and Windows.
-While it’s common for VPNs to not include split-tunneling for iOS or macOS, ExpressVPN and Private Internet Access both have split-tunneling for Macs.
+The split-tunneling feature is available on Android, iOS, Windows, and macOS.
+This is impressive considering not a lot of VPNs offer this feature on iOS or macOS, though ExpressVPN and Private Internet Access both have split-tunneling for Macs.

-For Windows, Hotspot Shield lets you exclude apps and websites — and it’s very easy to use.
-Unlike with Android, you choose which apps and sites you want to bypass the VPN tunnel.
+For Windows, Hotspot Shield lets you exclude apps and websites and choose which sites you want to use the VPN connection.